What is male rhinoplasty?

 A male nose job can create a more symmetrical and proportional nose to complement the appearance of your whole face.
 It can also serve to correct breathing impairments and repair the effects of injury and trauma, such as a broken nose – often called a ‘boxer’s nose’.

-It is important for you to be open and honest when discussing any questions you may have pre-surgery, bringing any photos of celebrity noses you like to the consultation.
+It is important for you to be open and honest when discussing any questions you may have pre-surgery, bringing any photos of celebrity noses you like to the consultation at our London clinic.
 You will also be able to look at the previous work done by Mr Karidis to see what you like and all the before and after photos so you know what to expect.
-On average, Mr Karidis performs around 140 rhinoplasty procedures per year!
+On average, Mr Karidis performs around 140 rhinoplasty procedures per year in London!

 Not only will a nose job reshape the nose, but in doing so, it will also enhance other facial features.
 For example, a large Roman nose can dominate the face, and if the bridge is straightened, the eyes will appear bigger, giving a more attractive look.